Thank you for your interest in keeping history alive. We hope you enjoy our site and take a moment to drop us a line.

 For the first time since 1945, Staff Sergeant David J. Lemal shared details of his World War II experience,

 including his combat missions over Japan.
-These compelling war stories missed the letters and history books.
+These compelling stories were omitted from the letters home.

 Letters to Lida illustrates the fortitude of a vanishing generation and offers an inside glimpse into the harsh realities of a soldier’s life before, during and after combat.
 In these pages are secrets many World War II soldiers never shared.